-The problem occurs when a child drinks the sugar-laden liquid and then the sugar remains on the teeth, which is often the case when a child falls asleep immediately after drinking — or even with the bottle in hand.
+The problem occurs when a child drinks the sugar-laden liquid, and then the sugar remains on the teeth, often when a child falls asleep immediately after drinking — or even with the bottle in hand.

-To limit the risk of tooth decay, use bottles only for formula, milk or breastmilk and finish bedtime or naptime bottles before going to bed.
+To limit the risk of tooth decay, use bottles only for formula, milk, or breastmilk and finish bedtime or naptime bottles before bed.

 The bottom line on kids and dental health

 The habits built in childhood will stick around as your children become adults.
-That’s why it’s so important to create solid dental health routines in kids when they’re little.
+That’s why creating solid dental health routines in kids when they’re little is so important.

-Doing so can help them lower their risk of cavities, tooth decay — and even serious health conditions.
+Doing so can help lower their risk of cavities, tooth decay, and serious health conditions.